dorukardahan/twitterapi-io-mcp/docs/endpoints/login_by_2fa.md

 ## Description

 Deprecated soon.
-Please use login V2 instead, as it is more stable.Login Step 2: by 2fa code.Trial operation price: $0.003 per call.
+Please use login V2 instead, as it is more stable.
+Login Step 2: by 2fa code.
+Trial operation price: $0.003 per call.

 ## Example (curl)